srbala/srbala/README.md

 - ✨ Create BI/AI applications, Centralized email notifications and printing
 - 🌱 Working with OpenShift, Exploring OKD, Rancher, k8s and k3s etc for alternte free install ...
 - ⚡ Integrated Nexus3, Jenkins, Github all in Jenkins CI/CD pipeline automation
-- ✨ Porting Microsoft TVFS Projects into GIT
+- ✨ Ported Microsoft TVFS Projects into GIT, Utilized TFS GIT
 - 🔭 Migrated few old mobile apps and working on new app.
 Too many choices Ionic, React Native, Flutter, Onsen UI, NativeScript and plain Cordova with JS/html so on; it's really hard pick a winnner.
 Depends teams knowledge and efforts involved all together plays role in pick a product.

 <!--